Daniel Pedoe: Purdue and Minnesota

 Unwilling to retire at 55, the statutory retirement age in Singapore, he moved again, to Indiana in 1962, to take up a position at Purdue University, near Lafayette.
 Although the location was somewhat isolated, there was an active social life and he was kept busy.
 One of the positions he held there was as Senior Mathematician to the Minnesota College Geometry Project, which was to improve geometry teaching in high schools and colleges by making films and writing accompanying books.

 After two years at Purdue, he was appointed as a professor at the University of Minnesota where he stayed until he retired in 1980, when he was made professor emeritus.
 He won a Lester R. Ford Award in 1968.

 San Gaku

 Pedoe's interest and work continued after his retirement and in 1984 he was approached by Hidetoshi Fukagawa, a high-school teacher in Aichi, Japan.
 Fukagawa had tried unsuccessfully to interest Japanese academics in San Gaku – Japanese wooden tablets containing geometric theorems which had hung in temples and shrines for around two centuries as offerings to the gods.

 A collaboration started which resulted in the publication of the book, Japanese Temple Geometry Problems by the Charles Babbage Research Centre in Canada.
 The book succeeded in arousing interest in this uniquely Japanese form of mathematics.

 Death

-Dan Pedoe died in 1998, aged 88, after a long period with failing health.
-He was survived by his twin sons, Dan and Hugh Tunstall-Pedoe, and six grandchildren.
+In 1998, Pedoe died at age 88 in Saint Paul, Minnesota following an extended period of failing health.
+He was survived by his twin sons, Dan and Hugh Tunstall-Pedoe, and six grandchildren, including William Tunstall-Pedoe.

-Archive

-A collection of Daniel Pedoe's papers and correspondence throughout his life is to be found at the University of Birmingham archive centre.